-Consideration should be given to stability based on a plural supply base of network and hardware providers in order to reduce the impact of any one provider failure.
-Mean time to resolution for additions or changes to the .net zone file should not exceed the current time with the existing registry operator.
+- Consideration should be given to stability based on a plural supply base of suppliers and vendors in order to reduce the impact of any one provider failure. - Mean time to resolution for additions or changes to the .net zone file should not exceed the current time with the existing registry operator.
 Preference should be given to proposals offering enhanced or faster resolution.